gwmod/nlmod/README.md

 ## Getting started
+If you are using nlmod for the first time you need to download the MODFLOW executables.
+You can easily download these executables by running this Python code:

+	import nlmod
+	nlmod.util.download_mfbinaries()

-In the examples folder you find some Jupyter Notebooks which illustrate how you to use the nlmod package.
+After you've downloaded the executables you can run the Jupyter Notebooks in the examples folder.
+These notebooks illustrate how you to use the nlmod package.